NTNcs631/NTN/README.md

 #### Pending BUGs

-1. Options Validation Check: dircheck(): closedir()
+(Fixed in main.c v1.02)1.
+Options Validation Check: dircheck(): closedir()

 2. Options Validation Check: still at "rudimentary" stage

 3. Client~INFO may not be displayed correctly occasionally when using telnet to connect.
 (Web browser connection behaved better.)

-4. Always show the usage when giving a local direction. (example: ./sws dir)
+(Fixed in main.c v1.02)4.
+Always show the usage when giving a local direction. (example: ./sws dir)

 5. No support for IPv6